gwu-libraries/sfm-ui/docs/userguide.rst

 Welcome to Social Feed Manager!

-Social Feed Manager (SFM) is an open-source tool for collecting data from social media sites, including Twitter, Flickr, Tumblr, and Weibo.
+Social Feed Manager (SFM) is an open-source tool designed for researchers, archivists, and curious people to collect social media data from Twitter, Tumblr, Flickr, or Sina Weibo.

+If you want to learn more about what SFM can do, read :ref:`guide-uses`

-This guide is for users who are collecting data with SFM.
-If you're an administrator trying to set up SFM for your institution, see :ref:`admin-documentation`.
+This guide is for users who have access to SFM to learn how to collect.
+If you're an administrator setting up SFM for your institution, see :ref:`admin-documentation`.

+To get your first collection up and running:
+  * **Sign up**: On the SFM homepage, click "Sign up."
+Fill out the form, including a unique email.
+Once you sign up, you will be automatically logged in.
+  * **Get credentials**: You'll need to authorize access to the social media platforms using credentials.
+See :ref:`guide-setting-up-credentials`.
+  * **Create a collection set** and within it a collection, where you'll actually collect data.
+See :ref:`guide-creating-collections`.
+  * **Add Seeds**: Seeds are the criteria used to collect data.
+You'll add user accounts or search criteria.
+See :ref:`guide-adding-seeds`.
+  * **Set your collections running!**
+  * **Export your collections** when you want to see and work with your data, or adjust settings.
+See :ref:`guide-export-data`.

+You can always come back to this user guide for help by clicking *Documentation* at the bottom of the SFM page and selecting *User Guide*

 -----
 Guide
 -----

-| `Getting Started`_
 | `What is SFM used for?`_
 |     `Types of Collections`_
 |     `How to use the data`_